 - In the right hand column, click on the link labeled Bandwidth.

-You can also click on each pie graph and then see a breakdown of the month for ALL traffic and just the HTTP traffic.
+If you click on a pie graph you will see a breakdown of the month for ALL traffic and just the HTTP traffic.

 Using these graphs, you can determine your bandwidth usage and break it down by year, month and each day of the month.
 If you require further information, you can submit a support ticket.